 On completion of the course, graduates will have a sound understanding of the design of assessment systems, the options available and their implications.
 They will be able to analyse the quality of assessments and engage in research, policy and practice questions in an informed and critical manner.

 This Masters qualification will have an impact upon the quality of educational assessments in a wide range of settings by enhancing assessment skills and increasing opportunities for progression to senior positions in educational assessment organisations both nationally and internationally.

 Want to hear more about the MSc in Educational Assessment?

-You can also watch videos of Therese talking with current students about their experience of the course:
+What our online videos with students talking about their experience of the course:

 The aim of the course is to provide researchers and professionals with the skills to develop and improve educational assessments in their own settings.
 Students will gain technical and statistical knowledge in assessment and engage with the design and evaluation of educational assessments, as well as come away with a sound understanding of the field, including high stakes assessment systems.

 The Masters course will take place over two academic years part-time with contact teaching and online support generally for the first three terms and supervision of dissertation projects in the final three terms of the course.
 In terms one to three students study three core modules and one optional module.

 This first, compulsory paper will introduce students to the fundamentals of educational assessment.
 To be able to analyse our own practices, assessment professionals and researchers need to be able to locate their practices within the range of approaches that are available and to connect them with their theoretical and philosophical underpinnings.
 In this paper, students will be introduced to the history of psychological and educational testing and to assessment paradigms and their relationships with learning theories.
 How assessment is connected with policy will be raised and there will be an introduction to various methods of standard-setting.
 Fundamentals of validity and reliability, which will be raised in all of the subsequent papers, will also be considered.